 Seats should be replaced even if your child was not in the seat at the time of the accident.
 Parents should follow the manufacturer’s instructions for further advice on replacements.
 If you no longer have the instructions, visit the company’s website for a downloadable version or call customer service.

-What If I Can’t Afford a New Car Seat?
+What Should I Do if My Child Was in a Car Accident and I Can’t Afford a New Car Seat?

 While you’ll likely have to front the costs of a new seat, many insurance companies will reimburse the full price with proof of purchase.
-But parents don’t have to buy the same make and model, unless otherwise stated in the insurance policy, of car seat or booster—ideal for children outgrowing their current size.
+Parents don’t have to buy the same make and model (unless otherwise stated in the insurance policy) of a car seat or booster, which can be ideal for children outgrowing their current size.

 After physically recouping, replacing the car seat should be your first priority.
 Motor vehicle accidents are the leading cause of death in children.
-However, car seats decrease mortality rates by 71 percent for children under one and reduce injury by 54 percent in children ages one through four.
+However, car seats decrease mortality rates by 71 percent for children under the age of one, and reduce injury by 54 percent in children ages one through four.
 Booster seats decrease risk of injury by 45 percent, according to the American Academy of Pediatrics.

-Car crashes are always frustrating but can be terrifying when children are in the car.
-Remember to always buckle in young kids before a trip and remain as calm as possible, following these safety tips, immediately after a crash.
+Car crashes are never a pleasant experience, and can be absolutely terrifying for parents in the event of a car accident with children in the car.
+Remember to always buckle in young children before a trip, and to remain as calm as possible while following safety tips such as these immediately after a crash.